Henley13/paper_translation_factories_2020/README.md

 #### Two-round segmentation

 For most of our images, the nuclei segmentation from NucleAIzer is enough.
 For the most difficult images (where NucleAIzer misses some nuclei), a second pass helps.
-We use BigFISH to remove the segmented nuclei from the image before applying a second time NucleAIzer.
+We use BigFISH to remove the segmented nuclei from the image (`unsegmented_nuclei`) before applying a second time NucleAIzer.

 ```python
 import bigfish.segmentation as segmentation